rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

       "comment": "<comment> (required)"
     }

-PUT Manage node information 202 response
+PUT Manage Node information 202 response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The request has been accepted for processing.